 Finally you descend to meet your vehicle for the drive back to Tashkent.

-Overnight icon Overnight: Praga Hotel Or Al Anvar Hotel Or Similar, Tashkent
+Overnight icon Overnight: Al Anvar Hotel Or Similar, Tashkent

 Day 15 - Morning at leisure in Tashkent.
 Group transfer to the airport and fly to London.